1. Introduction

 3.2.1.
 Debounce queries

-Reduces load on terminology sources; many terminology sources don’t handle short search strings well.
+Many terminology sources don’t handle short search strings well.

-3.2.2.
+3.2.3.
 Display complete term information

 Collection managers need to see all relevant information about terms to differentiate terms and make informed decisions about which terms to link.

-3.2.3.
+3.2.4.
 Display source information

-Helps collection managers select a term from a source appropriate to the resource and the property they are editing, for example ‘material’.
+This helps collection managers select a term from a source appropriate to the resource and the property they are editing, for example ‘material’.

-3.2.4.
+3.2.5.
 Display error messages

-3.2.5.
+3.2.6.
 Send multilingual queries

-Collection management systems MUST send multilingual queries to the Network of Terms.
+languagesparameter in queries to the Network of Terms.

-3.2.6.
+3.2.7.
 Identify client in requests

-Collection management systems MUST send a User-Agent HTTP header identifying the system and version to the Network of Terms.
+Collection management systems MUST send a User-Agent HTTP header identifying the system and its version to the Network of Terms.

-Helps NDE to monitor usage and advise vendors in optimizing their implementations.
+This helps NDE to monitor usage and advise vendors in optimizing their implementations.

-3.2.7.
+3.2.8.
 Distinguish previously linked terms

 3.3.
 View terms